braintelligencePL/project-manager-kotlin/README.md

 Things done:

-* Layered (n-tier) architecture to hexagonal architecture
+* Moving from layered (n-tier) architecture to Hexagonal Architecture. 😎
-* Improved tests, domain is mainly tested with unit tests.
-Idea of `InMemoryRepository - as HashMap`.
+* Unit tests without touching IO.
+Domain is mainly tested with unit tests.
+Idea of `InMemoryRepository` as HashMap.
+* Controller (integration tests) - only the main paths (with happy paths) because sad path was tested with unit tests.
+* Acceptance tests - practically the same code as in integration tests, but more in BDD style that shows flow of the bounded context (service).

 <br>